-The settlement, filed in April, came weeks after Chapter 11 trustee H. Thomas Moran II said in a report that Life Partners and its former CEO Brian Pardo engaged in one of the largest frauds in Texas history.
-The Trustee claims that under Pardo’s direction, Life Partners solicited investors to purchase a stake in life insurance policies the company acquired.
-Life Partners acquired the policies for less than the total value of the policies, which mature when a person dies.
-It will take decades for all of the policies in Life Partners’ portfolio to mature, according to the Trustee.
+The settlement, filed in April, came weeks after Chapter 11 trustee H. Thomas Moran II said that Life Partners, and its former CEO Brian Pardo, engaged in one of the largest frauds in Texas history.
+Mr. Moran claims that under Pardo’s direction, Life Partners solicited investors to purchase a stake in life insurance policies the company acquired.
+Life Partners acquired them for less than the total value of the policies, which mature when a person dies.
+The trustee states it will take decades for all of the policies in Life Partners’ portfolio to mature.

-The total value of the settlement for class members is currently estimated at $1,078,582,000, according to reports.
-The settlement also caps attorneys’ fees for Plaintiffs counsel at $33 million.
+Reports currently estimate the total value of the settlement for class members at $1,078,582,000.
+The settlement also caps attorneys’ fees for Plaintiffs’ counsel at $33 million.
 The present value of the fees, which would be paid out over time, is $5,219,043.
 Judge Nelms appointed Keith L. Langston of The Langston Law Firm as class counsel.

-Lawyers for the Trustee and the Plaintiffs have said the settlement serves the interest of both the estate and the investors.
-The bankruptcy judge agreed that the agreement was fair and reasonable, explaining that the settlement resolves the ownership issue that posed a problem and makes the prospect of a confirmed Chapter 11 plan that maximizes recovery for claimholders more likely.
+Lawyers for the trustee and the Plaintiffs have said the settlement serves the interest of both the estate and the investors.
+The bankruptcy judge concurred that the agreement was fair and reasonable, explaining that the settlement resolves the ownership issue.
+Resolving that issue makes the prospect of a confirmed Chapter 11 plan that maximizes recovery for claimholders more likely.
 The court’s order said:

-In September, the Trustee sued Pardo for more than $40 million in damages over money he transferred to himself and his family.
-Pardo served as Life Partners’ CEO and chairman until early 2015.
-The Trustee is represented by David M. Bennett, Richard B. Roper and Katharine Battaia Clark of Thompson & Knight LLP.
+David M. Bennett, Richard B. Roper and Katharine Battaia Clark of Thompson & Knight LLP represent the trustee.
 The Plaintiffs are represented by Bieging Shapiro & Barber LLP, the Langston Law Firm and Sternklar Law, LLC.
 The case is in the U.S. Bankruptcy Court for the Northern District of Texas.